Thermalisation for Small Random Perturbations of Dynamical Systems: The multiscale analysis

-Now we are ready to prove Theorem \ref{extn}.
-To stress the fact that Theorem \ref{extn} is just a consequence of what we have proved up to here, let us state this as a Lemma.
+Now, we are ready to prove Theorem \ref{main}.
+To stress the fact that Theorem \ref{main} is just a consequence of what we have proved up to here, we state this as a Lemma.

-\begin{lemma}[Extension] Let us assume the same hypothesis of Theorem \ref{extn}.
-Profile cut-off for $\{x^{\epsilon,M}\}_{\epsilon>0}$ implies profile cut-off for $\{x^{\epsilon}\}_{\epsilon>0}$ with the same cut-off time, window cut-off and profile function. \end{lemma}